wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WP 3.8, correct default icon size in responsive mode
 * Change: WP 3.9, make use of 'rel' meta added to WP_Admin_Bar::add_node() for Custom Menus relationships set from WP NavMenus page (requires at least WP 3.9)
 * Bugfix: get rid of PHP notices when a gradient is set without a background color
-* Bugfix: Styles, both previewed and saved, username now adheres to WP default color when no font color is set in dropdown menus, likewise on hover
+* Bugfix: Styles, username now adheres to WP default color when no font color is set in dropdown menus, likewise on hover
 * Bugfix: WP 3.8, Styles, make menu items' background colors transparent on hover (no default value)
 * Bugfix: WP 3.8, make sure the default CSS file is loaded at all pages when Admin chooses to style the Toolbar accross the whole dashbard
+* Bugfix: WP 3.8, use SSL on the URL over the share icons when SSL is active

 = 0.27.0. =